No. 1 South Carolina women reach milestone in AP Top 25 | Times Leader

 ELITE COMPANY

 Iowa star guard Caitlin Clark matched Elena Delle Donne as the fastest player to reach 2,000 points in her career, according to the school.
-Both players .
-Clark made the 242nd to get to the milestone.
+Both players did it in their 75th game.
+Clark made the 242nd 3-pointer of her career to get to the milestone.
 Kelsey Plum holds the NCAA record with 3,527 points in her career.

 “Elena Delle Donne, she’s a person I idolized growing up.
 I have her shoes in my locker, I wear them,” Clark said after the game.
 “She actually just sent me a pair shoes that are dedicated to Lyme disease.
 Elena Delle Donne has battled Lyme disease in her career.
 She’s an awesome human.”